s-ga/kwalify_to_json_schema/README.md

 ## Limitations

-The current implementation has the following limitation:
+The current implementation has the following limitations:

 * Kwalify 'timestamp' type is not supported and is ignored
 * Kwalify 'date' type is not supported and is ignored